 Last week, some girlfriends and I had a cookie exchange.
 I made a few batches of peppermint mocha cookies to bring along.
 Since I made so many at once, I decided to drizzle white chocolate on top instead of individually dipping each cookie.
 If you’re making peppermint mocha cookies this week, they’re fantastic either way!
 I’ll be making another batch this week for Christmas weekend.

-I also made some holiday sugar cookies with easy icing.
-What I love most about this particular sugar cookie recipe is that it uses an easy glaze-style icing.
+I also made some Christmas sugar cookies.
+What I love most about this particular sugar cookie recipe is that it uses an easy cookie icing.
 I simply use a squeeze bottle to ice them.
 Much easier than royal icing if you’re making dozens and dozens of them this week!
 The icing sets after several hours too.

 The cookies are super soft in the centers, too.
 Definitely my go-to sugar cookie.